kr55/azure-elastic-jobs-manager-docs/docs/features/settings.md

 ### 3. Reset Settings and Clear User Profiles
 - Clicking "Reset Now" will restore settings to default and clear all saved user profiles.

-## Saving and Exiting
-After making desired changes, click "Finish" to save preferences and exit the settings screen.